 On longer routes, there are sleeper buses that travel overnight.
 Each passenger gets a sleeping berth in order to spend the night in relative comfort on the overnight journey.

 Highways and Roads

-There will be bathrooms that will hopefully be relatively clean, if not comfortable.
+Don't expect too much from these roadside service stalls besides small shops selling basic supplies like dried snacks and drinks.
+There will also be bathrooms that are hopefully relatively clean, if not comfortable.
 Roadside stops usually have only squat-style toilet facilities.

 Do take the opportunity to use the facilities and stretch your legs.
-But make sure you remember where your bus is parked so you don't miss the rest of the journey!
+But make sure you remember where your bus is parked, so you don't miss the rest of the journey!

-Preparing for a Bus Journey
+Preparing for a Journey

 If your journey is short, then you probably don't need much besides something to read and a bottle of water.
 However, if you're on a longer journey, you should bring some snacks.
 You'll find the locals have an endless supply of snacks and drinks to while the journey away.
 Mandarin oranges and sunflower seeds seem to be some of the most popular local snacks.
 Bring along a plastic bag for your garbage as well.